bbbradsmith/hatariB/README.md

   * TOS ROM: TOS, IMG, ROM, BIN
   * Cartridge: IMG, ROM, BIN, CART
   * TOS, Cartridge, and Hard disk files should be placed in **system/hatarib/**.
   * When loading multiple disks, the best method is to use M3U playlists to specify all needed disks at once during *Load Content*.
+This can also include hard disk images.
 Information: [M3U file tutorial](https://docs.retroachievements.org/Multi-Disc-Games-Tutorial/).
-This can also include a hard disk image.
   * *Load New Disk* can add additional disks while running, but has several caveats, especially regarding savestates.
 See below.
   * The first two disks of an M3U list will be loaded into drive A and B at startup.
   * Libretro only has an interface for one disk drive, but you can use the Select button to switch between whether the Disc Control menu currently shows drive A or drive B.